Goody Two Shoes (song)

 "Goody Two Shoes" is the debut solo single by Adam Ant, released on 7 May 1982.
+It became Ant's third overall number one in the UK (the other two being from his band Adam and the Ants) and his highest-charting song in the US, where it peaked at number 12.
+The song's lyrics are satirical, mocking the UK tabloid press and their obsession with Ant's clean lifestyle ("Don't drink, don't smoke, what do you do?").

 History

 There are two versions of the cover.
 The first has Adam and the Ants across the top of the sleeve and the later version just Adam Ant.
-This is probably due to the confusion around the timing of Ant going solo, particularly as the song was performed by three fifths of the band Ant, Pirroni and Hughes.
+This is probably due to the confusion around the timing of Ant going solo, particularly as the song was performed by three fifths of the band: Ant, Pirroni and Hughes.

 There are also two different studio versions of the song.
 The UK 7" single version is notably different from the re-recorded version which appears on Friend or Foe.
 The single version has a different, more reverberating drum track.
 The Friend or Foe version, instead of Hughes on drums, features Bogdan Wiczling, drummer on the rest of the album.

-Ant performed "Goody Two Shoes" at Top of the Pops on 20 May 1982.
+Ant performed "Goody Two Shoes" at Top of the Pops on 20 May 1982, and the very first American Bandstand episode of 1983 (along with "Desperate but Not Serious").

-B-side
+"Red Scab"

-Ant sometimes recorded new versions of his pre-1980 compositions for the B-side of his singles.
+It was fairly common for Ant to record new versions of his pre-1980 compositions for the B-side of his singles.
 For this single, an old Ant song from 1977 called "Red Scab" was used.